Published: May 21, 2020

 A6.
 Yes.
 Pull tabs and other lawful gambling can be conducted outdoors where food and alcohol are allowed to be served.
 See guidance from the Gambling Control Board.

 A7.
 Starting June 1, bars and restaurants can serve food and liquor for consumption on premises in designated outdoor seating.
 Alcoholic beverages and consumption is allowed on the greens and golf course.
 The sale of alcoholic beverages is permitted from the establishments’ beer or golf carts, in accordance with the establishment’s COVID-19 preparedness plan.
-Alcoholic beverage service or consumption is not allowed in the clubhouse, restaurant, or other indoor areas.
+Until June 10, alcoholic beverage service or consumption is not allowed in the clubhouse, restaurant, or other indoor areas.

 Q8.
 Do bars and restaurants need to get additional licenses, fees, or approvals to sell food outdoors (if they don’t normally sell outside)?